robertfeldstein/Election2024/README.md

 ![rkf_spread](https://github.com/robertfeldstein/Election2024/assets/104737174/aa7506f5-155e-4d9b-baa8-19e0979f7bf7)

 A large portion of our analysis was spent on treating the type of polling company as a categorical variable.
 In particular, it was interesting to study how the overall spread in polling between Joe Biden and Donald Trump could vary widely over the same across pollsters.
 In practice, we found that Gaussian Process regression performed remarkably similar to the discretized polls released by companies.
 The following figure shows a simple gaussian process regression representing the observed difference in national polling between Donald Trump and Joe Biden, as reported by CNBC.
+This regression line remarkably matches the true spread as reported by RealClearPolling.

 ![polling_spread_regression](https://github.com/robertfeldstein/Election2024/assets/104737174/292dc93f-83c8-46fc-adb6-700b84625d1e)